Fort Myers Regional Library: Programs

-The library hosts a variety of programs for all ages, including storytime, book discussions, arts and crafts classes, genealogy classes, English Cafe, and technology classes.
-The library hosts the annual Southwest Florida Reading Festival to promote the use of public library resources and the importance of reading.
+The library hosts a variety of programs for all ages, including storytimes, book discussions, arts and crafts classes, genealogy classes, language learning classes, literacy and basic education classes, and technology classes.
+The library also offers the Talking Books program, which provides recorded books for those with visual impairments, as well as the Books-By-Mail program which ships books to those with disabilities who cannot make it to the library.